cscvlab/HierarchicalVoxelReconstruction-NAS/README.md

 We propose a novel neural architecture search (NAS) based hierarchical voxel reconstruction technique.
 Leveraging NAS, our method searches a tailored multi-layer perceptron (MLP) network to accurately predict binary classification probabilities of voxels, enabling efficient end-to-end reconstruction of individual voxel models.
 We enhance our approach with a hierarchical reconstruction strategy and tri–plane encoding, facilitating the high-fidelity compressed reconstruction.

+The initial conference version of this paper [(Huang et al., 2022)](https://github.com/cscvlab/VoxelReconstruction-NAS), presented as an oral representation at ICPR 2022, was limited to a single-stage voxel reconstruction process exclusively for watertight objects.
+This journal version explores several enhancements aimed at facilitating high-fidelity reconstruction of a broad range of models, including those that are not watertight.

 ## Get Started